jurjoroa/jurjoroa/README.md

 - Data Science for Public Policy: I'm currently pursuing a Master's degree in Data Science for Public Policy at Hertie School in Berlin, Germany.
 I believe that data science can be a powerful tool for addressing complex public policy challenges, and I'm excited to continue exploring this field.

-- Public Health: In recent years, I had the opportunity to work on interesting projects related to cancer research, implementation of bayesian models and survival models.

- - Crime and Violence: I'm particularly interested in using data to understand patterns of violence and crime.
-I believe that data science can help us identify strategies for reducing violence and improving public safety.

 - Teaching and Education: I'm passionate about teaching.
 I've worked as a teaching assistant for courses on quantitative methods and public policy evaluation.
 I'm also the founder of the Hertie Coding Club, a space where students can learn programming skills for data analysis, wrangling and public policy.